danielpastor97/danielpastor97/README.md

 Welcome to my GitHub profile.
 I am a passionate programmer who enjoys problem-solving and finding algorithmic solutions to real-life problems.
-Currently pursuing my PhD degree in Biophysics at the University of Calgary.
+Currently pursuing my PhD degree in molecular biophysics at the University of Calgary.